-The human rights of LGBTI persons
+The human rights of lesbian, gay, bisexual, transgender, queer, 2-spirit and intersex persons

 We use bilateral and multilateral channels to:

-- call on States to decriminalize same-sex conduct
+- call on states to decriminalize same-sex conduct

 - condemn violence and discrimination that target individuals based on their sexual orientation and gender identity

 Canada actively promotes LGBTQ2I human rights in a number of multilateral forums:

 - the Organization for Security and Co-operation in Europe